 That said, the Go hardware devices are easy to install, and the main Geotab website offers plenty of product and installation documents.

 Support & Training

 Pricing and plans for Geotab products can vary as third-party resellers are responsible for setting the retail price.
+They can be rented as well as owned outright.
 Some resellers may include their own software add-ons that allow fleet managers extra features, and may charge an additional fee.